-The Gambling Commission Guidance to Licensing Authorities states:
+The Gambling Commission Guidance to licensing authorities states:

-'In determining applications the licensing authority has a duty to take into consideration all relevant matters and not to take into consideration any irrelevant matters, i.e. those not related to gambling and the licensing objectives.
-One example of an irrelevant matter would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal.
-This authority will not take into account irrelevant matters as per the above guidance.'
+'In determining applications, the licensing authority should not take into consideration matters that are not related to gambling and the licensing objectives.
+One example would be the likelihood of the applicant obtaining planning permission or building regulations approval for their proposal.

+This authority will not take into account irrelevant matters as per the above guidance.